Generous president: When Mahama gifted $10,000 to a Ghana national team

 The $10,000 donation was to be shared among the players, providing a financial boost and ensuring that they received the recognition they deserved for their remarkable achievement.

-"I understand that you faced several challenges during the tournament," recognizing the difficulties the team encountered both in preparation and on the field.
+"I understand that you faced several challenges during the tournament," recognising the difficulties the team encountered both in preparation and on the field.

 Many saw his words as a promise of continued support and a call for greater investment in teams like the Black Challenge, who often struggle for recognition in the country.